Gustavo123435/DataImport-_Gustavo-Bacan-Ruiz.md/README.md

               **ORDER BY BOOLEAN results in grouping rows in this order: FALSE, TRUE, NULL.**
               **The CREATE INDEX statement allows an index to be created on BOOLEAN columns.**
               **Terminal Monitor output for a BOOLEAN column shows the literals FALSE and TRUE as unquoted strings**
+    * The common data: *CSV (comma separated values) files are used to store tabular data in plain text format.
+Most often the fields in this data are separated by commas but                              other delimiters can be used such as |.
+TSV (tab separated values) files are similar but breaks are delimited by tabs.
+Both formats are widely supported                            and are often used to exchange data across multiple different computers and systems that support the format.*

+                       **Most modern spreadsheet packages can open CSV/TSV files for viewing.
+To maintain formatting data you will want to save in a proprietary format like XLS                            (Microsoft Office Excel), ODS (Open Office spreadsheets) or .numbers (Apple Mac), depending on the software you use.
+A free tool for viewing csv and other                          spreadsheet formats online can be found here.**